Animal Health License Agreements

 |Animal Health License Agreements||

-The upfront license fees received from the License Agreement have been recorded as deferred revenue and are amortized over the term of the License Agreement.
-License fees revenue totaling a net of approximately $1.6 million commenced being amortized in July 2012.
-As of December 31, 2021, deferred revenue of $0.1 million has been classified as a current liability and $0.6 million has been classified as a long-term liability.
-The current liability represents the next twelve months’ portion of the license fees revenue.
-For each of the years ended December 31, 2021, 2020 and 2019, approximately $0.1 million was recorded as the amortized license fee revenue.
+Revenue recognition related to the License Agreement and WU License Agreement is based primarily on the Company's consideration of ASC 808-10-45, "Accounting for Collaborative Arrangements."
+For financial reporting purposes, the license fees and milestone payments received from the License Agreement, net of the amounts due to third parties, including WU, have been recorded as deferred revenue and are amortized over the term of the License Agreement.
+License fees and milestone revenue currently totaling a net of approximately $1,556,000 commenced being amortized into income upon the July 2012 date of milestone achievement.
+As of September 30, 2017, deferred revenue of $96,698 has been classified as a current liability and $992,792 has been classified as a long-term liability.
+The current liability represents the next twelve months' portion of the amortizable milestone revenue.
+During each of the nine months ended September 30, 2017 and 2016, $72,524 was recorded as the amortized license fee revenue arising from the License Agreement.

 The entire disclosure for collaborative arrangements in which the entity is a participant, including a) information about the nature and purpose of such arrangements; b) its rights and obligations thereunder; c) the accounting policy for collaborative arrangements; and d) the income statement classification and amounts attributable to transactions arising from the collaborative arrangement between participants.